solo-io/workshops/istio-day2/1-understand-istio/06-mtls-rollout.md

 ```

 Note, with this policy, we're saying that if traffic coming to our `web-api` service does not have a mTLS identity that originates in the `istioinaction` namespace, then we should `AUDIT` the request.
-This means we will still allow the request, but will annotate the request so we know it doesn't fall within this policy.
+This means we will still allow the request, but will annotate the request so we know it was triggered by this policy.
 For plaintext connections, this source identity will be blank so this will trigger the `AUDIT` rule.

 ```bash
 kubectl apply -f labs/06/audit-auth-policy.yaml